Nick Pratto Player Props: Royals vs. Nationals

-On Saturday, Nick Pratto (.212 slugging percentage in past 10 games, with no home runs) and the Kansas City Royals play the Washington Nationals, whose starting pitcher will be Josiah Gray.
-First pitch is at 4:10 PM ET.
+Nick Pratto -- with a slugging percentage of .176 in his past 10 games, including zero home runs) -- will be in action for the Kansas City Royals versus the Washington Nationals, with MacKenzie Gore on the mound, on May 28 at 2:10 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Nationals.
+In his previous game he had a hitless performance (0-for-4) against the Nationals.

 Nick Pratto Game Info & Props vs. the Nationals